AP VoteCast: Iowa Democratic voters seek fundamental change

 The survey also found that two issues that have been front and center during the campaign were at the top of Iowa Democrats’ minds: health care and climate change.

-Here’s a snapshot of Democratic caucusgoers in Iowa — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 2,795 voters conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of Democratic caucusgoers in Iowa — who they are and how they voted — based on preliminary results from AP VoteCast, a survey of 2,833 voters conducted for The Associated Press by NORC at the University of Chicago.

 A STRONG OPPONENT TO TRUMP